LimePoint/opschain/docs/reference/included_resource_types.md

 ### Usage

-The Resource Types are pre-installed in the OpsChain step runner image via the `opschain-resource-types` gem.
+The resource types are pre-installed in the OpsChain step runner image via the `opschain-resource-types` gem.
 To use them, simply add the following line to your `Gemfile` in your project Git repository:

 ```ruby
 gem 'opschain-resource-types'